Dobiasd/FunctionalPlus/README.md

 Disclaimer
 ----------
-The functionality in this library initially grew due to my personal need for it while using C++ on a regular basis.
-I try my best to make it error free and as comfortable to use as I can.
+The functionality in this library initially grew due to my personal need for it while using C++ regularly.
+I try my best to make it error-free and as comfortable to use as I can.
 The API still might change in the future.
-If you have any suggestions, find errors, miss some functions or want to give general feedback/criticism, I'd [love to hear from you](https://github.com/Dobiasd/FunctionalPlus/issues).
+If you have any suggestions, find errors, miss some functions, or want to give general feedback/criticism, I'd [love to hear from you](https://github.com/Dobiasd/FunctionalPlus/issues).
 Of course, [contributions](CONTRIBUTING.md) are also very welcome.

 License